Textures in Ceramics

 -

-Yes, if you find the course isn’t what you expected or if you're truly unsatisfied, you can request a refund.
+Yes, if you find the course isn’t what you expected or if you're truly unsatisfied, you can request a refund within 15 days of purchase.
 However, I’m confident you’ll enjoy and benefit from the content!

 -